edge machine

 What is Whole Brain Radiation (WBRT)?

+Whole-brain radiation therapy (WBRT) can be used to treat pituitary and skull base tumors, as well as other brain tumors.
 WBRT is delivery of multiple fractions of radiation to a large area of the brain given over several days or weeks.
-WBRT is used less frequently nowthat SRS and SRT are available.
-However, there is still a role for WBRT in patients with multiple metastatic brain tumors (typically more than 5) and in patients with other extensive malignant brain tumors such as glioblastoma.
+WBRT is used less frequently now that SRS and SRT are available.

 Written and reviewed by: